Please ensure Javascript is enabled for purposes of website accessibility

 Pagination

 To page the results of the request, a continuationToken may be specified.
-This requests the first page of the first two stored events between startIndex and endIndex by indicating count is 2 and continuationToken is an empty string
+This requests the first page of the first two stored data points between startIndex and endIndex by indicating count is 2 and continuationToken is an empty string

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z&count=2&continuationToken=